pnlbwh/pnlutil/README.md

     # edit SetUpData_config.sh and make file called 'caselist' with your case id's, one per line
     redo  # begins pipeline by running the default do script 'all.do'

+If you only want part of the pipeline:

+    cd your/project/
+    addukf.sh .  # or addfs.sh, addmabs.sh, addepi.sh, addfsindwi.sh
+    # edit SetUpData.sh to set your input variables for 'ukf'
+    missing ukf | xargs redo -k

 ## Query progress

 The query scripts in `scripts-query` query the file paths of the variables